Scaling limit of trees with vertices of fixed degrees and heights: Introduction

-\end{description} \end{mdframed} \begin{theorem} Under the setting of Theorem \ref{th:GP} if furthermore the conditions \ref{hyp:h}, \ref{hyp:tightexp}, and \ref{hyp:tightGHP} hold then $\T^n/n\limit \T(\nu,\rho,\Theta)$ weakly for the Gromov--Hausdorff--Prokhorov topology. \end{theorem} \begin{remark} Writing $\psi_i^n:k\mapsto k\tau_i^n(k)$, one may see $\psi$ as the analog for our model of the Laplace exponent of L\'evy trees and Bienaymé--Galton--Watson trees.
-Also, \ref{hyp:tightGHP} may be seen as an integrability condition for $1/\psi$.
+\end{description} \end{mdframed} \begin{theorem} Under the setting of Theorem \ref{th:GP} if furthermore $\h^n\sim n$ and the condition \ref{hyp:tightGHP} hold then $\T^n/n\limit \T(\nu,\rho,\Theta)$ weakly for the Gromov--Hausdorff--Prokhorov topology. \end{theorem} \begin{remark} Writing $\psi_i^n:k\mapsto k\tau_i^n(k)$, one may see $\psi$ as the analog for our model of the Laplace exponent of Lévy trees and Bienaymé--Galton--Watson trees. {Indeed, as usually done in the literature (see e.g.\@ \cite{DLG05}), one may associate the degrees with the jumps of the Lévy process; and in the same way that the jumps contribute linearly or quadratically to the Laplace exponent of Lévy process $\psi(l)$ according to whether they are larger or smaller than $1/l$, the degrees $d_{i,j}^n$ contribute linearly or quadratically to $\tau_i^n(k)$ according to whether they are larger or smaller than $D_i^n/k$.} Moreover, \ref{hyp:tightGHP} may be seen as an integrability condition for $1/\psi$ { as in Equation (7) of \cite{DLG05}}.
 The main difference is that we morally need this integrability condition at all heights.
 Due to that, although condition \ref{hyp:tightGHP} is sub-optimal, it seems strong enough to deal with the applications below. \end{remark}